chgorman/ucsb-dissertation-template/README.md

  *  `proper`

-    Causes output to have the correct margins (1.25in left margins, all other 1in), doublespacing, and one-sided printing (no even/odd-ness like books).
+    Causes output to have the correct margins (1.25in left margins, all other 1in), double spacing, and one-sided printing (no even/odd-ness like books).
     This was **required** for the 2018--2019 academic year.
     Note that `proper` and `pretty` are mutually exclusive options.

  *  `pretty`

-    Causes output to be 1in all around and singlespacing (looks much better).
+    Causes output to be 1in all around and single spacing (looks much better).
 This was deemed easier-on-the-eyes or ``pretty'' by the class author.
     Note that `proper` and `pretty` are mutually exclusive options.